-A national innovation policy, to provide selective assistance for high-risk 402 projects, f particularly involving the development of new technologies f and for 411 research and development in potential growth industries; f 410
+A national innovation policy, to provide selective assistance for high-risk 402 projects, f particularly involving the development of new technologies 411 and for research and development in potential growth industries; 410 we will establish a Cabinet Committee chaired by the Prime Minster at the 303 centre of decision-taking on all policies with a bearing on the performance of industry.

-Public purchasing policies to stimulate innovation, f encourage the 411 introduction of crucial technologies and aid small businesses; we will establish a 411 Cabinet Committee chaired by the Prime Minster at the centre of decision-taking on 402 all policies with a bearing on the performance of industry.
-303
+Public purchasing policies to stimulate innovation, f encourage the 411 introduction of crucial technologies and aid small businesses; 411

-The Alliance will strengthen the Monopolies' and Mergers' Commission to 403 ensure its ability to prevent monopoly and unhealthy concentrations of industrial and commercial power.
-The aim is to guarantee fair competition and to protect the 403 interests of employers, consumers and shareholders.
+The Alliance will strengthen the Monopolies' and Mergers' Commission to 403 ensure its ability to prevent monopoly and unhealthy concentrations of 403 industrial and commercial power.
+The aim is to guarantee fair competition and to protect the interests of employers, consumers and shareholders.